The Astrometric Resoeccentric Degeneracy: Eccentric Single Planets Mimic 2:1 Resonant Planet Pairs in Astrometry: Simulations

 \section{Simulations}

 We demonstrate how \textit{Gaia} astrometric observations may have difficulties in differentiating between two-planet systems in a 2:1 mean-motion commensurability and a single eccentric planet.
 Using the \texttt{jaxoplanet} \citep{jaxoplanet} framework, we create a Keplerian orbit for a pair of $e=0$ giant planets with masses $M_{p,1}=12\,M_{\mathrm{Jup}}$ and $M_{p,2}=(0.79)\,(e_{\rm eff}=0.3)\,({M_{p,1}}) = 2.84\,M_{\mathrm{Jup}}$ and with orbital periods $P_1$ and $P_2=P_1/2$.
 Following the same procedure, we additionally create a Keplerian orbit for a single eccentric planet of mass $M_{p,1}=12\,M_{\mathrm{Jup}}$, period $P_1$, and eccentricity $e_\mathrm{eff} = 0.3$.
-We then duplicate this effort for a system with a mutual inclination of $45^\circ$ to demonstrate the resoeccentric degeneracy breaking capabilities of mutually inclined orbits.
+We then duplicate this effort for a 2:1 system with a range of mutual inclinations set to $\{0, 15, 30, 45\}^\circ$ to demonstrate the resoeccentric degeneracy breaking capabilities of mutually inclined orbits.

-We then simulate \textit{Gaia-like} data, using the full \textit{Gaia} scanning law via \texttt{gaiascanlaw}\footnote{\url{https://github.com/zpenoyre/gaiascanlaw}} and adopting an along scan precision ($\sigma_\textrm{fov}$) of 54 $\mu$as -- a reasonable assumption for stars with G-band magnitude $<$ 14 \citep{Holl2023}.
-We chose an arbitrary stellar location (RA = $\alpha=20^\circ$, DEC = $\delta=-45^\circ$), set the stellar mass to a solar mass, and set the distance to 50 pc.
+We then simulate \textit{Gaia-like} data, using the full \textit{Gaia} scanning law via \texttt{gaiascanlaw}\footnote{\url{https://github.com/zpenoyre/gaiascanlaw}}\citep{gaiascanlaw} and adopting an along scan precision ($\sigma_\textrm{fov}$) of 54 $\mu$as -- a reasonable assumption for stars with G-band magnitude $<$ 14 \citep{Holl2023}.
+We chose an arbitrary stellar location (RA = $\alpha=20^\circ$, DEC = $\delta=-45^\circ$), set the stellar mass to a solar mass, and set the distance to 50 $pc$.

 \textit{Gaia} does not measure instantaneous RA and Dec, but rather the along–scan (AL) coordinate $\Delta\eta$ at each field-of-view transit.
-For every simulated epoch $t_k$ with scan angle $\psi_k$ (computed from the full \textit{Gaia} scanning law using \texttt{gaiascanlaw}), we project the sky-plane reflex motion into the AL direction via
+For every simulated epoch $t_k$ with scan angle $\psi_k$ (computed from the full \textit{Gaia} scanning law using \texttt{gaiascanlaw} \citep{gaiascanlaw}), we project the sky-plane reflex motion into the AL direction via

 We then add Gaussian noise with standard deviation $\sigma_{\rm fov}$ to obtain

 The corresponding noisy sky-plane measurements follow by projecting the AL noise realization $\epsilon_k=\Delta\eta_k^{\rm obs}-\Delta\eta_k^{\rm true}$ back onto RA$^\ast$ and Dec: